Fantom-foundation/go-opera/docs/api.rst

 API
 ===

-As mentioned in the :ref:`design` section, Babble communicates with the App through an ``AppProxy`` interface, which exposes three methods for Babble to call the App.
+As mentioned in the :ref:`design` section, Lachesis communicates with the App through an ``AppProxy`` interface, which exposes three methods for Lachesis to call the App.
 Here we explain how to implement this API.

 **Note**: